10 CBD-dominant weed strains that our users love

-But with so many high-CBD strains hitting the market today, it can be difficult to choose one.
-These high-CBD strains are the most popular and easy-to-find based on Leafly user-submitted reviews.
-Just click the strain tile to check if a strain is available near you!
+It’s clear that many people have experienced the upsides of CBD, but with so many high-CBD strains hitting the market today, it can be difficult to choose the one for you.
+Here, we’ll go over what it means for a strain to be high in CBD along with identifying which high-CBD strains are the most popular and easy-to-find based on Leafly user-submitted reviews.

 Sweet and Sour Widow lands in the middle ground with a 1:1 CBD/THC ratio.
 This even split offers first-time cannabis consumers an enjoyable entry point to both THC and CBD without sending them into orbit.
 It also makes for good medicine while being slightly euphoric and stoney.